 At this age children can understand someone’s wants.
 But when it comes to understanding thoughts, they often figure that everyone shares the same thoughts.
 They know where the candy really is, so, of course, they reckon Glenda does too.

-But what about five-year-old children?
+But what about 5-year-old children?
 Eighty percent of them predict Glenda will look in the candy box.
 With a year and a half of additional development under their belts, children can now understand Glenda’s thinking.
 Her thoughts don’t just reflect the world.
 Instead, if she wants candy, she looks where she thinks it should be — in a candy box.
 They’ve figured out Glenda’s actions would be driven by her beliefs (in this case her false belief) rather than by where the candy really was.

 Understanding false belief enables children to recognize that people can lie, and that they themselves can tell a falsehood.
 Theory-of-mind research has confirmed this link.
 Although lying is usually something parents worry about and discourage, it reflects an important insight.
 When young children tell lies, they’re trying out this insight into — experimenting with — what they have learned about themselves and other people’s minds.
 Fortunately, understanding how people come to their beliefs and misbeliefs also allows children to communicate more effectively, to persuade and negotiate, and it predicts better relationships with their peers.